Why Nano Dimension Ltd. (NNDM)’s Most Recent Report Reveals Some Hints About Its Future

 NNDM’s Market Performance

-NNDM stocks went up by 8.65% for the week, with a monthly jump of 11.35% and a quarterly performance of 0.96%, while its annual performance rate touched 106.58%.
-The volatility ratio for the week stands at 6.06% while the volatility levels for the past 30 days are set at 4.47% for Nano Dimension Ltd..
-The simple moving average for the period of the last 20 days is 10.59% for NNDM stocks with a simple moving average of -21.75% for the last 200 days.
+NNDM stocks went down by -1.36% for the week, with a monthly jump of 2.11% and a quarterly performance of -8.52%, while its annual performance rate touched 53.85%.
+The volatility ratio for the week stands at 7.22% while the volatility levels for the past 30 days are set at 4.97% for Nano Dimension Ltd..
+The simple moving average for the period of the last 20 days is -0.28% for NNDM stocks with a simple moving average of -26.79% for the last 200 days.

 Analysts’ Opinion of NNDM